 One of the most sought after Hermès leathers is the Chèvre de Coromandel; made from the skin of male mountain goats.
 Because of its robustness and textured grain, the leather remains unaffected by scratches and other blemishes.
 Soft to the touch, it has a lustrous shine and is lightweight to carry.
 All this goodness comes at a price, as this beautiful hide is also used on the more expensive spectrum of Hermès Kelly’s.

 Just like their extensive techniques, the House of Hermès does not skimp on the quality and variety of hides used for their highly coveted handbags.
 There are many online guidelines dedicated to the specific leather types used by Hermès, such as this edit by the Purseblog.
-Apart from scarcity this is one of the many reasons why Hermès bags are continuously in high demand all over the world.
-The fact that their bags retain value and even appreciate over time is a phenomenon in the luxury leather goods industry that only Hermès is able to enjoy.
+Apart from scarcity, it is one of the many reasons why the demand for Hermès bags never wanes.
+The fact that Hermès bags retain value and even appreciate over time is a phenomenon in the fashion industry that only a select few brands are able to enjoy.

-If there is one thing we can highly appreciate, it’s the art of the leather craft.
+If there is one thing we appreciate more than anything, it’s the art of the leather craft.
 At The Restory we frequently provide solutions for covering up scratches, stains and as well as re-edging.
-And if you are feeling particularly creative, we could also completely re-colour your Hermès bag- as shown below.
+And if you are feeling particularly creative, we could also completely re-colour your Hermès bag- as shown above.
 Additionally, we are able to offer advice on general use and storage.
 Even if you don’t plan on reselling, it is vital to care for your Hermès bag in the best possible way so it can remain in great condition for generations to come.
 Your Kelly is an heirloom piece after all.
-Get in touch with our team today at firstname.lastname@example.org
+Get in touch with our team at email@example.com for more info on Hermès aftercare.